olbrichattila/gocsvimporter/README.md

 ## What is next
 - full code cleanup
 - tests
-- paralell SQL to inmpove speed
+- paralell SQL to improve speed